by Texas Homesteader ~

 Many folks celebrate the new year by making New Year Resolutions.
 You know the ones – “I resolve to lose weight, or save money, or (fill in the blank)“.

 I think reaching for improvement is an important thing to do.
 And there’s no time like the start of a brand spankin’ new year to do that.

 Just writing a long list of goals on a piece of paper will be forgotten in the same amount of time those resolutions did.
 I needed a way to actually attain my goals.

 - 1 – Don’t make your goals out of reach for you.
 Goals should be a challenge to attain but not insurmountable.

 - 2 – Don’t list your goals in an obscure way.
 Saying “Get In Better Shape” won’t give you any real direction to be able to meet your goals.
 Instead you might make it a goal to “Walk briskly 30 minutes three times each week”.

-- 3 – Now that you have your well-defined goals listed, make a list of steps to reach your goals.
+- 3 – Make a list of steps to reach your goals.
 If you plan to plant a veggie garden this year don’t just write down a goal of “Plant A Garden”.
 First make mini-goals to select your garden spot, then to amend the soil, then to plant your seeds.

 Sample Monthly Goals

-By using this goal procedure I’ve been much more successful in actually attaining the goals I aspire to each year.
-But this year I changed up my New Year’s Goals process just a bit.
+By using this goal procedure I’ve been much more successful in actually attaining the goals I aspire to attain each year.
+But there’s another important tip for laying out your goals.

 - January – *Empty master bedroom closet, declutter & rearrange